vatpac-technology/sops/docs/terminal/sydney.md

 *"CLEARED INDEPENDENT VISUAL APPROACH, NOT BELOW (MVA) UNTIL ESTABLISHED ON THE (PAPI or GLIDEPATH)"*

 !!! phraseology
-    **SFE:** "ANZ361, Turn right heading 305, join final runway 34R, from that heading cleared independent visual approach Runway 34R, not below `A015` until established on the PAPI"
+    **SFE:** "ANZ361, Turn right heading 305, join final runway 34R, from that heading cleared independent visual approach, not below `A015` until established on the PAPI"

 #### SODPROPS
 Arriving aircraft must be established on final and transferred to the tower frequency no later than 10NM from touchdown.